-Jill Coupe’s first job was gathering (collating) in her father’s printing plant in Knoxville, Tennessee, in the foothills of the Great Smoky Mountains.
+Jill Coupe’s first job was gathering (collating) in her father’s printing plant in Knoxville, TN, in the foothills of the Great Smoky Mountains.
 A former librarian at Johns Hopkins University, she has an MFA in Fiction from Warren Wilson College, in the heart of the Blue Ridge.
 The Southern Appalachians will always feel like home to her, but so does Baltimore, where she has lived for more than thirty years.
-Prior to her MFA, Jill received a BA in Psychology from William & Mary and an MLS from the University of Maryland.

 Author photo by Hope Williamson.

 Photo of the Great Smoky Mountains by Christine Jessel Grider (from Pixabay).

 “Friendship, race and growing up segregated in Knoxville,” a review article in KnoxTNToday (August 27, 2020), discusses Beginning with Cannonballs and how Jill came to write it.
 Read this insightful article by Betty Bean HERE.

 An interview with Jill by the Southern Literary Review was posted on August 20, 2020.
 You can read it HERE.

 Beginning with Cannonballs was featured on Snowflakes in a Blizzard on June 23, 2020.
 Read it HERE.

 To read Jill’s interview on Book Q&As with Deborah Kalb posted on May 26, 2020, please click HERE.

 To read “Five Books by Women Writers I’ve Read More than Once and Why,” posted by Jill on Women Writers, Women’s Books on May 26, 2020, please click HERE.